felipealbrecht/DeepBlue-Manual/02-data-types/02-10-data-identifier.md

 ## Data Identifier

-Each datum in DeepBlue possesses a unique identifier.
+Each datum in DeepBlue possesses a unique *Identifier*.
 This identifier is returned in all listing, search, query, and insert operations.
-The identifiers can be divided into two parts: the prefix, that is one or two letters, indicating the data type, and a numeric value.
+The identifiers can be divided into two parts: the prefix, which is one or two letters, indicating the data type, and a numeric value.

 The following table contains the identifier prefixes and their data type: